SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 The forward slash and asterisk characters (/*  */) comment out lines.

-For CSE rules, two forward slashes (//) are *not* supported for commenting out lines.
+For Cloud SIEM rules, two forward slashes (//) are *not* supported for commenting out lines.
 Two forward slashes are allowed in Sumo Logic core platform, however, for [comments in search queries](/docs/search/get-started-with-search/search-basics/comments-search-queries/).

 **Syntax**